octower/octower/doc/01-basic-usage.md

 ## Local configuration

 To use Octower you need to create an `octower.json` file at the root of your project.

-For mode information about local configuration please check this page (make a link to the configuration page).
+For more information please [check the local configuration page](/doc/03-local-configuration.md).

 ## Server configuration

-Octower is needed on the server you want to deplay (follow the same process than above to install it).
+Octower is needed on the server you want to deploy (follow the same process than above to install it).

 Once installed execute the following command to initialize your server configuration :